-The problem: My house blocks Polaris, the north star, which is important for polar aligning the mount for my telescope.
+The problem: My childhood home blocks Polaris, the north star, which is important for polar aligning the mount for my telescope.
 The alternative way to align the mount is through a 3-star alignment.
 The mount provides the 3 stars, and since I do not know where they are in the sky, I struggle to align my mount.

 The video demo is below:

-A friendly reminder to NEVER point a laser in anyones eyes or at ANY land/sea/air vehicle.
+A friendly reminder to NEVER point a laser in anyone’s eyes or at ANY land/sea/air vehicle.